-Pursuant to the 2022 Security Service Agreement, it is expected that the transaction amounts of the Group for each of the three financial years ending 31 December 2024 will not exceed RMB200,000,000, RMB205,000,000 and RMB220,000,000 respectively.
-During the year ended 31 December 2022, under the 2022 Security Service Agreement, the actual total transaction amounts in 2022 were RMB55,078,000, which did not exceed the annual cap for the year ended 31 December 2022 of RMB200,000,000.
+Pursuant to the 2022 Security Service Agreement, it is expected that the transaction amounts of the Group for each of the three years ending 31 December 2024 will not exceed RMB200,000,000, RMB205,000,000 and RMB220,000,000 respectively.
+For the year ended 31 December 2023, the actual total amount of transactions conducted under the 2022 Security Service Agreement was RMB48,336,000, which did not exceed the annual cap for the year ended 31 December 2023 of RMB205,000,000.

-(2)Digitalization Service Agreement with Shanghai Yueshang On 17 April 2020, the Company entered into a digitalization service agreement (the "Digitalization Service Agreement") with Shanghai Yueshang Information Technology Co., Ltd. ("Shanghai Yueshang").
+(2) Digitalization Service Agreement with Shanghai Yueshang

+On 17 April 2020, the Company entered into a digitalization service agreement (the "Digitalization Service Agreement") with Shanghai Yueshang Information Technology Co., Ltd. ("Shanghai Yueshang").
 Shanghai Yueshang agreed that it will provide digitalization technology services (the "Digitalization Services") to the Group for a term of three years with retrospective effect from 1 January 2020 and ending on 31 December 2022 (both days inclusive).
-Details of the Digitalization Service Agreement are set out in the announcements of the Company dated 17 April 2020 and 6 May 2020.
+Upon expiration of the terms of the Digitalization Service Agreement, renewal agreements were entered into among the parties on 28 December 2022 for a term ending 31 December 2025 (the "2023 Digitalization Service Agreement").
+For details of the Digitalization Service Agreement and the 2023 Digitalization Service Agreement, please refer to the announcements of the Company dated 17 April 2020, 6 May 2020 and 28 December 2022.

-As at the date of the Digitalization Service Agreement, Shanghai Yueshang was owned as to 45% by Mr. Hoi Wa Fong, an executive Director and a substantial shareholder of the Company, with the remaining 55% interests being owned by other third parties who are independent of, and not connected with, the Company and its connected persons.
+Shanghai Yueshang was owned as to 33.8% by Mr. Hoi Wa Fong, an executive Director and a substantial shareholder of the Company, and as to 8.3% by Shanghai Jiashang Digital Technology Company Limited, a non-wholly-owned subsidiary of the Company, with the remaining 57.9% interests being owned by other independent third parties.
 Shanghai Yueshang was therefore an associate of Mr. Hoi Wa Fong and hence a connected person at the listed issuer level of the Company under the Listing Rules.
-Accordingly, the transactions contemplated under the Digitalization Service Agreement constituted continuing connected transactions for the Company under Chapter 14A of the Listing Rules.
+Accordingly, the transactions contemplated under the 2023 Digitalization Service Agreement constitute continuing connected transactions for the Company under Chapter 14A of the Listing Rules.

-Pursuant to the Digitalization Service Agreement, it was expected that the transaction amount of the Group for each of the three financial years ended 31 December 2022 would not exceed RMB45,000,000, RMB60,000,000 and RMB85,000,000, respectively.
-During the year ended 31 December 2022, under the Digitalization Service Agreement, the actual total transaction amounts in 2022 were RMB20,544,000, which did not exceed the annual cap for the year ended 31 December 2022 of RMB85,000,000.
+Pursuant to the 2023 Digitalization Service Agreement, it was expected that the transaction amount of the Group for each of the three years ending 31 December 2025 would not exceed RMB50,100,000, RMB57,500,000 and RMB61,000,000, respectively.
+For the year ended 31 December 2023, the actual total amount of transactions conducted under the 2023 Digitalization Service Agreement was RMB16,348,000, which did not exceed the annual cap for the year ended 31 December 2023 of RMB50,100,000.